Conte-Ecology/nasaProjections/README.md

 - outputDirectory - The directory where the CSV files of aggregated climate records for each model will be written.

-The entire script is then executed in R.
+The script is then executed in R.

 ### Output
-One CSV file for each model scenario ID (taken from the folder names) will be created.
+One CSV file for each model/scenario ID (taken from the folder names) will be created.
 Table 1 describes the format of each of the files.